ThePotatoKing55/2D-block-texture-pack/README.md

 ![](Screenshots/inventory.png)

-Alternatively, here's a complete list of every item in the pack.
+Alternatively, here's a very long list of every item in the pack:

 ![](Screenshots/long.png)